SilvioM97/Machine-Learning-2022/README.md

 # NNfromScratch-py

-This repository contains a Python framework for training and testing neural networks from scratch.
+This repository contains a Python framework for building, training and testing neural networks from scratch.
 Cross validation could run in parallel for efficient validation

 ## Usage